sarparslan/Uber-Ride-Network-Tree/README.md

 ## Introduction

-As a software developer at Uber, you are tasked with verifying whether the daily ride network, represented as a directed graph, satisfies the conditions of being a tree.
-It is essential to ensure that the network structure is suitable for efficient ride operations.
+ Welcome to the Uber Ride Network Tree Validator program!
+As a software developer at Uber, your task is to determine whether a given directed graph representing the company's ride network can be considered a tree.
+To be a tree, the graph must satisfy the following conditions:

+- It must have one less edge than the number of vertices.
+- It must be connected.
+- There must be no cycles in the graph.

 ## Features